 On behalf of the meeting planning committee, I am honored to welcome you to the SPA-AAP Pediatric Anesthesiology 2024 meeting in Anaheim, California!
-Our meeting will be held at the JW Marriott which is conveniently located just outside Disneyland Park and a short drive to all that the Los Angeles area has to offer.
+Our meeting will be held at the Anaheim Marriott which is conveniently located just outside Disneyland Park and a short drive to all that the Los Angeles area has to offer.

 The theme for this year’s meeting, “Reimagining Pediatric Anesthesia Delivery,” is inspired by the Walt Disney Imagineering team who brings imagination and engineering together in order to bring imagination to real life.
 Every aspect of the Disney experience is highly engineered for delivering an amazing experience from ticket buying, to food and attractions.
 Every element that touches a customer or cast (staff) member is designed and intentional.
 We can bring this level of evidence, engineering, and planning to every element of the pediatric perioperative experience.
 We hope to inspire you to reimagine and build a vision of delivering amazing pediatric perioperative care through our program during this year’s meeting.